Manuscript Submission FAQ

 Please forward the confirmation of your purchase to the Managing Editor (Kristin S. MacDonald at firstname.lastname@example.org) to receive a PDF copy of the published article.

-Q. What is the maximum number of graphics or picture files I can upload with my paper?
+Q. What is the maximum number of graphics or figure files I can upload with my paper?

-A. While we do not have a limit to the number of figures or graphics that can accompany a paper, we encourage authors to consolidate findings and data appropriately, e.g., place related graphics panels together as one figure labeled (a), (b), etc. For further information on formatting and presenting data, please see the following resources: www.edwardtufte.com/tufte/books_vdqi and www.scantips.com/basics09.html.
+A. We ask that all authors include no more than six to eight (6–8) figures in JPG or TIF format to accompany their paper.
+We encourage authors to consolidate findings and data appropriately, e.g., place related graphics panels together as one figure labeled (a), (b), etc. For further information on formatting and presenting data, please see the following resources: www.edwardtufte.com/tufte/books_vdqi and www.scantips.com/basics09.html.

 Q. What figure file formats do you accept?

-A. The following high-resolution formats are preferred: .tif, .eps, .pdf, and .jpg.
-The following format is not preferred, but is acceptable if the resolution is high enough: .gif.
-Grayscale and color images should be a minimum of 300 dpi; line art must be a minimum of 1200 dpi; a combination of grayscale and color should be a minimum of 600 dpi for best resolution enlarged to fit a single column at 3.5 inches (88.9 mm).
-The easiest formula to use when preparing figures and images for Applied Spectroscopy is:
+A. The manuscript submission system will only accept the following high-resolution formats for figures: .tif and .jpg.
+Rasterized files (i.e., those files with a .tif or .jpg extension) require a resolution of at least 300 dpi (dots per inch).
+Line art should be supplied with a minimum resolution of 800 dpi.; a combination of grayscale and color should be a minimum of 600 dpi for best resolution enlarged to fit a single column at 3.5 inches (88.9 mm).
+The easiest formula to use when preparing figures and images for Applied Spectroscopy is

 pixel width = column width in inches (3.5) x final desired resolution (600 dpi)